juliansommer/random-scripts/README.md

 ## Files

 - `australia_tax_calculator.py` is a tax calculator for Australia
-- `binary_search.py` is a basic implementation of binary search
 - `character_replace.py` will read a list of strings in a txt file and return all the permutations from replacing characters eg S -> $
 - `factorial.py` will find factorial of a number
 - `metadata.py` will read an image's metadata and EXIF data